pulumi/docs/content/blog/hcl-vs-pulumi/index.md

 ![chart-languages](chart-languages.png)

-### Pulumi leverages rich ecosystems of general-purpose languages
+### Pulumi Leverages Rich Ecosystems of General-Purpose Languages

 Pulumi harnesses the extensive ecosystems surrounding popular programming languages for infrastructure as code.
 While domain-specific languages like HCL have their strengths, Pulumi's approach offers developers access to: